Yelesupreme/graceministriesdashboard/README.md

-# GRACEMINISTRIESDASHBOARD
+# GRACE MINISTRIES DASHBOARD
 Leadership needs to understand who their members are, how they were reached, and where gaps exist in-order to make informed decisions on growth strategy, discipleship programmes, and resource allocation.

 # PROBLEM STATEMENT
 Grace Flow Ministries, a large-scale religious organization with 100,000 registered members, lacked structured visibility into its membership demographics.

 As a Junior Data Analyst, My responsibility is to:
-- Provide a statutory report to help leadership understand who their members are.
+- Provide a statutory report using LOOKERSTUDIO to help leadership understand who their members are.
 - How members were reached
 - Where financial and pastoral gaps exist in order to make informed decisions on growth strategy, discipleship programmes, and resource allocation.

-# VISUALIZATION
+## VISUALIZATION
-![] churchdashboard.jpg
+![] gracechurchdashboard.jpg

-KEY PERFORMANCE INDICATORS
+# KEY PERFORMANCE INDICATORS
 - Total Members
 - Tithers
 - Non-Tithers